Should Seniors Get AARP’s Auto Insurance?

-You’ve heard of AARP and its auto insurance program, but is the time right for you to try it out?
+You’ve heard of AARP and its auto insurance program, but is it right for you to try it out?

 AARP stands for the American Association of Retired Persons.
-It’s essentially a membership club that’s geared towards the elderly.
+It’s essentially a membership club that’s geared toward the elderly.
 In many ways, it’s similar to groups like the VA, or even programs such as rewards credit cards.

-While AARP is focused on people aged in their 50s, 60s, 70s, and older, technically there is no age requirement to join.
+While AARP is focused on people in their 50s, 60s, 70s, and older, technically, there is no age requirement to join.
 As long as you pay the $16 fee, you can gain access to AARP’s large range of discount programs, travel deals, and services.

-Just being a senior citizen gets you many discounts at restaurants, movie theaters, and through other programs.
+Just being a senior citizen gets you many discounts at restaurants, movie theaters, and other places.
 However, through AARP, everything is in one place with one card and membership guide.
-This can be convenient when trying to remember what all you qualify for.
+This can be convenient when trying to remember what you qualify for.

 There are many resources that discuss the full range of benefits offered by AARP, but this article will focus more on the auto insurance program.

 AARP’s Auto Insurance Program

 AARP does not directly offer auto insurance.
 It is not an insurance company.
 The insurance part is offered through The Hartford, one of the largest insurance companies in the nation.
-AARP has simply partnered with them to offer a discounted program for its members.
+AARP has partnered with them to offer a discounted program for its members.

 This is a natural fit because The Hartford has traditionally been competitive with older drivers and thrives in that market, whether they are AARP members already or not.

 The Hartford’s insurance program through AARP includes perks such as:

 - Disappearing Deductibles: If you maintain a claims-free record, your deductibles will lower automatically at no additional charge each year.
-It will lower all the way to $0.
+It will lower to $0.

 - Accident Forgiveness: If you qualify, then The Hartford won’t raise your rates after your first accident.
-You must have a clean record for five straight years to qualify for free first accident forgiveness.
+You must have a clean record for five years to qualify for free first accident forgiveness.

-These extra perks are not offered in every state and are only available to drivers with no accidents or violations in the last 5 years.
+These extra perks are not offered in every state and are only available to drivers with no accidents or violations in the last five years.